robzed/pforth_SDL/README.md

 * Fix this README properly - instructions of building, and instructions on SDL_tools directory and SDL2_example.fth
 * Add instructions for differences between gForth and pForth when using tutorials.
-* Add names too long warning
+* Add names too long warning to pForth

 # ORIGINAL PFORTH TEXT - edit it at some point.